 Examples of testamentary substitutes are assets owned jointly with other individuals, assets in trusts or real property with a retained life estate.
 Life insurance is not included in the calculation and debts are deducted.
 It is best to have an experienced attorney advise on the calculation of the elective share as it can be complex.
 The surviving spouse must exercise the right of election by filing documents in the Surrogate’s Court within six months from the date letters testamentary or of administration are issued or no later than two years from the date of death of the deceased spouse if no estate proceeding is filed with the court.

 Although a married couple can agree not to elect against the other’s estate and sign a Last Will and Testament to that effect, the only way to legally waive the right of election and ensure that the surviving spouse is bound by the waiver is by executing a post nuptial agreement.
-If you wish to accomplish your goal and have your assets pass to your respective children instead of to the surviving spouse, you should consult with a family law attorney who can properly draft such an agreement.
+If you wish to accomplish your goal and have your assets pass to your respective children instead of to the surviving spouse, you should consult with an estate planning attorney who can properly draft such an agreement.
 Those entering into a marriage who know that they wish to disinherit a spouse can also execute a prenuptial agreement before the marriage is legalized.